fommil/fpmortals/manuscript/main-text.md

 Foldable being imminently more interesting than the others.

 Traversable will need to be discussed, seems to come up a lot.

+Use (impure) example of merging two deep configuration ADTs (scala does not enforce purity so we can choose our own level)

 ## RESEARCH data types